alphagov/govuk-prototype-kit-docs/docs/v13/documentation/make-first-prototype/create-pages.md

 caption: Build a basic prototype
 ---

-Create pages by copying template files that come with the Prototype Kit.
+You can create pages by using the templates that come with the Prototype Kit.

+In your browser go to the **Manage you prototype** page: http://localhost/manage-prototype.
+There is also a link to this page in the footer of your prototype.

+In the navigation menu, go to the **Templates** section.

 ### Create a start page

-Copy the `start.html` file from `docs/views/templates` to `app/views`.

-To copy a file in Atom:

-1. Right-click a file in the folders list on the left and select **Copy**.
+In the list of templates, find the Start page, then select **Create**.
-2. Right-click the folder you want to copy the file into and select **Paste**.

-Preview the pages in your prototype by going to ht<span>tp</span>://localhost:3000/NAME-OF-HTML-FILE in your web browser.
-For example, [go to http://localhost:3000/start](http://localhost:3000/start) to preview `start.html`.
+The next page is titled **Create new Start page**.

+In **Path for the new page** enter `/start`.

+Select **Create page**.

+The kit creates a page from the template, in the `app/views` folder in your code editor.

 #### Change the service name

-You'll normally edit the HTML to make changes to pages, but the service name is in a config file.
-This is so we can change it in one place to update it on every page in your prototype.
+You change the service name in the config file.
+This will change it on every page in your prototype.

-1. Open the `config.js` file in your `app` folder.
+1. In your code editor, go to the `app` folder and open the `config.js` file.

-2. Change `serviceName` from `Service name goes here` to `Apply for a juggling licence`.
+2. Change `serviceName` from **Service name goes here** to **Apply for a juggling licence**.

 3. Press Cmd+S on Mac or Ctrl+S on Windows to save your change.

+4. Refresh the page in your browser.

-You must save every time you make a change to a file.
-In Atom, a dot appears in the tab for any file that has unsaved changes.
+You’ll need to save every time you make a change to a file.

-Normally your changes will automatically show in the browser without refreshing.
-But for this config change, you need to refresh the page.
+Usually your changes will automatically show in the browser without refreshing.
+However, for this config change, you need to refresh the page.
 You should see your service name change on the Start page.

 ### Question pages

-Make 2 copies of the `question.html` file from `docs/views/templates` to `app/views`.

-Rename the 2 file copies to:

-- `juggling-balls.html`
-- `juggling-trick.html`
+In your browser, go to the **Templates** section of **Manage your prototype**.

+Create a page from the **Question page** template.

+Enter the path `/juggling-balls`.

+Create another page from the Question page template.

+Enter the path `/juggling-trick`.

 Go to the following URLs to check your pages:

 - http://localhost:3000/juggling-balls
 - http://localhost:3000/juggling-trick

+Go to your code editor.

 In the `juggling-balls.html` file, change the text inside the `h1` tag from `Heading or question goes here` to `How many balls can you juggle?`.